 - Rice: I just happen to have tons of regular rice on hand, so that’s what I used.
 Feel free to use brown rice, quinoa, or even farro.
 For a low-carb option, make these Italian vegan stuffed peppers without rice using cauliflower rice instead.

 - Canned Tomato Sauce: This pantry staple makes the inside of your peppers tender, adding just enough moisture for a little juiciness.

 - Herbs: I’ve used dried basil and oregano in this recipe.
 Feel free to use an Italian seasoning blend if you have it on hand.

-- Fresh Herbs: Fresh parsley adds a nice herbaciousness and brightness to the stuffed pepper mix and when serving.
+- Fresh Herbs: Fresh parsley adds a nice herbaceousness and brightness to the stuffed pepper mix and when serving.
 Fresh basil and/or oregano would be great too!

-- Vegan Cheese: My favorite it Miyoko’s Mozzerella.
-It’s pretty soft and not the easiest cheese to finely grate, but it’s delicious none the less.
-I find the more the better. :) Use your favorite vegan cheese.
+- Vegan Cheese: My favorite is Miyoko’s Mozzarella.
+It’s pretty soft and not the easiest cheese to grate finely, but it’s delicious nonetheless.
+I find the more, the better. :) Use your favorite vegan cheese.
 Even a sprinkle of homemade Almond Parmesan before serving is a great way to add an unprocessed cheesy flavor!